mattmenefee/code-review-process/README.md

 ## Pull Request Reviewer

-When a pull request review has been initiated, complete a code review while referencing the [Areas of Consideration](#areas-of-consideration) chart below.
+When a pull request review has been initiated, complete a code review while referencing the [Review Checklist & Areas of Consideration](#review-checklist-areas-of-consideration) chart below.
 Upon satisfactory review, leave a comment on the pull request with a :thumbsup:.

 **Adopt this mindset:**